 Heat transfer in such structures is also of concern.
 The heat from chimney fires or overheated furnace systems can actually transfer through a single course of a historic masonry chimney and ignite combustible material adjacent to it.
 As wood ages, a process called pyrolysis takes place and the combustion point of wood is lowered, making older structures more prone to damage.

 A pumped masonry lining system is often the best choice in chimney restoration to functional usage.
 The insulated masonry liner bonds with the original materials, providing a fireproof barrier between flue heat and combustible material.
 The Golden Flue lining system is approved for 0 ” clearance to combustibles, exceeding modern Building Code.

 A pumped masonry liner also returns structural integrity to the chimney.
 Voids are filled, cracks sealed and the bond between brick or stone is reestablished on the inside of the chimney.
 The final result is often better than original construction.

-Some chimney professionals strongly advocate the use of pumped masonry linings in almost all applications.
+Some chimney professionals strongly advocate the use of pumped masonry linings in almost all applications, especially in chimney restoration.
 They often guarantee proper draft of a fireplace or appliance, even if the resulting flue size is smaller than original.
 Insulated, round, smooth flues draw much better than any other configuration.